jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 Copy `views/by_category.php` to `views/itemlist.php'.
 It is a good starting point.

 We should display "Status" instead of "Category", and we don't need a header.
-Reflecting these minor changes, your `itemlist` should look like:
+Reflecting on these minor changes, your `itemlist` should look like:

     <table class="table">
             <tr>